hphelion/documentation/commercial/commercial.release-notes.md

 		$ sudo service nova-conductor restart
 		$ sudo service neutron-openvswitch-agent restart

 * In some instances, the centralized logging feature does not function after the  product installation.
-To fix th repeat the following steps on the overcloud controller and all compute nodes
+If this occurs, repeat the following steps on the overcloud controller and all compute nodes

         service rsyslog restart